MACD vs. RSI – Which Indicator Gives Better Trading Results?

 MACD Is More Adaptable As It Provides Better Results in Different Market Conditions and for All Time-Frames

-The evidence of the versatility of the MACD indicator can be seen in the research paper “Technical analysis of Forex by MACD Indicator” written by Ziba Habibi Lashkary in the year 2018.
-In her paper, she wrote about the study conducted on MACD indicators in Forex Trading.
+The evidence of the versatility of the MACD indicator can be seen in the research paper “Technical analysis of Forex by MACD Indicator,” written by Ziba Habibi Lashkary in 2018.
+She wrote about the study conducted on MACD indicators in Forex Trading in her paper.

 The study results stated that the MACD indicator could be applied in multiple conditions to generate more accurate results for both long-term and short-term periods.
-It also works efficiently well on different time frames, like monthly, weekly, or daily.
+It also works efficiently on different time frames, like monthly, weekly, or daily.
 Also, it gives the indicators the privilege to adjust the divergence of the moving averages according to the security they prefer.
-Therefore, it is unnecessary to keep it fixed to 12-period and 26-period EMAs.
+Therefore, keeping it fixed to 12-period and 26-period EMAs is unnecessary.
 However, it works better in these two divergences, but that doesn’t mean it will work in every scenario.

-For example, when it comes to trading on a highly volatile asset for the long term, a trader would benefit if the trading signals were smooth so that the chances of false signals are reduced.
+For example, when it comes to trading on a highly volatile asset for the long term, a trader would benefit if the trading signals were smooth to reduce the chances of false signals.
 This can be done by using longer-moving averages with MACD settings.
 It will flatten the medium to short-term volatility of the MACD signal.
 It is like getting a clear indication of when to buy or sell securities with high volatility.

-Also, smaller moving averages can be used in MACD indicators for short-term trade signals when a trader is trading highly volatile assets.
+Also, smaller moving averages can be used in MACD indicators for short-term trade signals when a trader trades highly volatile assets.
 This helps generate trading signals derived from the most recent market trends.
-Therefore, there are fewer chances that outsiders manipulate your trading signals.
+Therefore, there are fewer chances that outsiders will manipulate your trading signals.

 More Accurate Signals When the Market Is Trending